simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 Here's a quick summary of some important points:
 - Apply to lots of places, expect many rejections
 - Track your applications (I used excel, see uploaded template)
-- Practice hackerrank / leetcode for coding challenges
+- Practice hackerrank / leetcode for coding challenges if you're going into software
-- Research the company for non-technical interview prep (what do they do, why do you want to work there)
+- Research the company for non-technical interview prep (what do they do, why do you want to work there, why you'd be a good fit)
-- Always ask for feedback
+- Always ask for feedback from the interviewers
 - Start early (before term starts)
 - Good luck, try not to get disheartened :)

-Simon 2021/22
+You're always welcome to ask me for advice :blush: - Simon 2021/22

 Ask people in higher years who interned at the companies you’re interested in.
 They’ll give you interview tips, help you on the CV, tell you exactly what it’s like working at the company as a student interning.
 Potentially they’ll also refer you in most cases.
 For software interviews, leetcode is good, but in-person practice is 10 times better in my opinion.
 Try to get one face-to-face session per week with a friend or someone in a higher year with more technical interview experience.
 For PM and non-technical interviews, read “Cracking the PM interview”.
 It provides you with general rules and guidelines and how to structure your answers and guide yourself through the interviewer’s questions.
 Most recruitment starts in August for tech and trading, start reaching out to recruiters by then. - Jaafar 20/21